Kong/terraform-provider-konnect/docs/resources/gateway_plugin_key_auth.md

 Optional:

 - `anonymous` (String) An optional string (consumer UUID or username) value to use as an “anonymous” consumer if authentication fails.
 If empty (default null), the request will fail with an authentication failure `4xx`.
 - `hide_credentials` (Boolean) An optional boolean value telling the plugin to show or hide the credential from the upstream service.
 If `true`, the plugin strips the credential from the request.
-Default: true
+Default: false
 - `identity_realms` (Attributes List) A configuration of Konnect Identity Realms that indicate where to source a consumer from. (see [below for nested schema](#nestedatt--config--identity_realms))
 - `key_in_body` (Boolean) If enabled, the plugin reads the request body.
 Supported MIME types: `application/www-form-urlencoded`, `application/json`, and `multipart/form-data`.
 Default: false
 - `key_in_header` (Boolean) If enabled (default), the plugin reads the request header and tries to find the key in it.
 Default: true